mngu2382/books/_posts/2014-08-30-BanvilleJohn_TheSea.md

 > He is a master, and his prose gives continuous sensual delight

+At times though, instead of being involved and delighted by the writing, I find myself dis-involved and thinking "I see what you're trying to do here", experiences I had before (Seek My Face, John Updike and Be Near Me, Andrew O'Hagan) and a distraction from any enjoyment.

-With a intriguing twist at the end (cf. Atonement, Ian McEwan), giving the readers something to talk about I guess.
-I didn't find it necessary, almost gratuitous.
+With a intriguing twist right at the end (cf. Atonement, Ian McEwan), giving the readers something to talk about I guess.
+I didn't find it necessary, rather almost gratuitous.

 Protagonist, Max Morden, recently lost his wife.
-They're old.
-Still in mourning, and probably in an attempt to distract himself, he revisits another traumatic event, something that happend in his youth.
+Still in mourning, and probably in an attempt to distract himself, he revisits another traumatic event, something that happened one summer in his youth.

-Fey twins; one dumb, the other a tomboy.
-They share a strong psychic link, often understanding each other without needing words.